Switch temporarily to the English Photoshop version.

-A few of our actions contain certain commands (related mainly to 3D and animation), which run in the English Photoshop version only.
+A few of our actions contain certain commands that run in the English Photoshop version only.
 Such actions are: the 3D Jigsaw Puzzles, the animated version of the Projection Screen, the 3B Bars & Tiles.

 It's very easy to switch temporarily to the English locale.
 Here's what you need to do: